GitGuardian/ggtools/new-arch-migration/README.md

     cd ggtools/new-arch-migration/scripts
     ```

+2. Configure RBAC permissions in your new namespace according to the guidelines outlined in the [Kubernetes Application RBAC documentation](https://docs.gitguardian.com/self-hosting/installation/installation-existing-cluster#kubernetes-application-rbac) page.

-2. Run the `bg-migrate.sh` script to deploy the new application
+3. Run the `bg-migrate.sh` script to deploy the new application

     ```bash
     # For online installation